mcraiha/spine-unity-docs/Events.md

 **WARNING:**
 > NEVER subscribe to `End` with a method that calls `SetAnimation`.
 Since `End` is raised when an animation is interrupted, and `SetAnimation` interrupts any existing animation, this will cause an infinite recursion of End->Handle>SetAnimation->End->Handle->SetAnimation, causing Unity to freeze until a stack overflow happens.

+#### Events During Mixing

+The standard AnimationState implementation treats events differently when it does mixing.

+When you have a mix time set (or `Default Mix` on your Skeleton Data Asset), there is a span of time where the next animation starts being mixed with an increasing alpha, and the previous animation is still being applied to the skeleton.

+During this crossfade:
+* (((possibly to be changed))) user events in the previous animation are not raised.
+* `Complete` and `End` events for the previous/outgoing animation are not raised.

 ----------